-Nature and Purpose of other reserves
+Nature and purpose of reserves

-Securities premium
+- a) Securities premium

-Securities premium is used to record the premium on issue of shares.
+- Securities premium is used to record the premium on issue of shares.
 The reserve is utilised in accordance with the provisions of the Companies Act, 2013.

-General reserve
+- b) General reserve

 General reserve represents amount appropriated out of retained earnings pursuant to the earlier provisions of Companies Act, 1956.
 Mandatory transfer to general reserve is not required under the Companies Act, 2013.
 As the general reserve is created by a transfer from one component of equity to another and is not an item of other comprehensive income, items included in the general reserve will not be reclassified subsequently to profit or loss.